Our Values & Goals

 II.
 CREATING INTERDISCIPLINARY WORKS

 We not only want to perform the existing canon, but also enable new works that build on traditional forms.
 We combine classical music with visual and digital art, with video and sound design, with theater, dance and literature as well as many other disciplines.
 We invite guests and commission cooperation partners.
-In the
+In the HIDALGO Kollektiv, we create our own installations and productions.
+We use classical music to explore current social issues.

 III.
 RISK ADVENTURES